 WHAT WE DO

-Touching Land* uses hands-on experiential arts as a tool for community-building and immigrant empowerment.
-We have different programming that follows different social tracks: the Empowerment Model and the Building Bridges Model.
+Touching Land is a 501(c)(3) that uses somatic experiential arts as a tool for community-building and immigrant empowerment.
+We have different programming that follows different social tracks: the Empowerment Model (only immigrants) and the Building Bridges Model (mixed communities).

-We are all about building JOY AND BELONGING.
+We are all about building JOY, BELONGING AND COMMUNITY.

 Two Know Your Rights Workshop participants holding pottery.